cvonk/cvonk.github.io/resolve-ffmpeg/README.md

    * ffmpeg git@2021-01-09 encode: yes, with alpha
    * ffmpeg options:
       * YUV**A** 4:2:0 8-bits: `-pix_fmt yuva420p -c:v vp9 -g 1 -crf 32 vp9-yuva420p.mp4`

+## Thoughts

+The best choise would be `DNxHR`.
+DaVinci Resolve 17.1 supports `DNxHR` with alpha in 12-bits decode/encode, what makes it a good candidate.
+However, ffmpeg can not transcode to 12-bit.

+The second best seems `Apple ProRes`.
+DaVinci Resolve 17.1 can import it with alpha channel, but not export it.  ffmpeg can transcode it.

 ## References